lbruun-tutorials/modern-maven3-simple/README.md

 ## Releasing

-When the project is ready to have a new release, simply go to the GitHub UI and press "Releases".
+When the project is ready to have a new release published:

+1. Make sure the `main` branch builds and tests without errors.
+Look in [Actions](./actions] for any failed recent executions.
+(in the ideal world this requirement is true; the project's `main` branch should always be kept in a 'releasable' state)
+2. Go to the GitHub UI and press "Releases".
 Choose a tag which complies with [SemVer](https://semver.org/) and press "Publish release".
 That is all!

-If you add a so-called prerelease suffix (in SemVer terminology this means adding a dash+something after the `X.Y.Z`, for example `3.9.0-RC1`) then the pipeline will assume you mean a Maven snapshot release and publish to snapshot repository.

 You can optionally put a `v` in front of your tags as in `v1.4.8`.
 It won't become part of the Maven version string.
 Whether you use the `v` or not is up to you.
 Just be consistent.

 Note: Be careful with choosing a tag.
 Once something is published to Maven Central is can never be retracted.

-Also, while Git allows you to delete a tag, the GitHub UI deliberately has no such feature.
-They've made it hard for you to do such operation .. and indeed it should be hard!
+### What if the release execution fails?

+It depends:

+If it is something not related to the committed code, for example networking issue or a missing or incorrect GitHub Secret

+1. Correct the problem if needed
+2. Re-run the job  (find the failed workflow execution in the GitHub UI and press the "Re-run all jobs" button)

+If it is something related to the commited code then it likely that you did _not_ start out from a state where the `main` branch was passing the pipeline without failure.
+However, if it really happens then:

+1. Delete the failed release from [Releases](./releases)  (this will not delete the git tag)
+2. Delete the tag from [Tags](./tags)
+3. Correct the problem with a new commit and push (but this time you AWAIT the CI pipeline for that push and check if it passes!)
+4. Create a new release with the same tag as before

 ## How do I know if my flow works? (without publishing)